abner-dos-reis/ai-rss-bridge/README.md

    - Links work with Feedly, Inoreader, or any RSS client
    - Updates automatically every hour (configurable)

-## ✅ What Works Best

-### 🎯 Excellent Support
-- ✅ **LinkedIn** (with login session) - Posts, articles, newsletters
-- ✅ **Medium** (with login session) - Premium content, private publications
-- ✅ **Private blogs** with authentication
-- ✅ **News sites** with standard article structure
-- ✅ **WordPress sites** - Most themes work well

-### ⚡ May Require Retry
-- ⚠️ Some sites with Cloudflare protection
-- ⚠️ Sites with aggressive rate limiting
-- ⚠️ Heavy JavaScript-rendered content
-- ⚠️ Sites with unusual HTML structure
+## 💡 Pro Tips

-**Pro Tip**: If a site doesn't work immediately, try:
+If a site doesn't work immediately, try:
-1. Adding a login session first
+1. **Add a login session first** - Many sites work better when authenticated
-2. Using a different AI provider
+2. **Use a different AI provider** - Gemini vs OpenAI may yield different results
-3. Retrying after a few minutes (API rate limits)
+3. **Retry after a few minutes** - API rate limits are temporary
+4. **Try individual article URLs** instead of homepage

+---

 ## 🔥 What's New in v2.0